smartface/sf-component-waitdialog/README.md

 ## Theming and customization

+If you want to use different indicator like gifIndicator or imgIndicator.
+You need to **edit the json file (WaitDialog.json)** and give **gifImage** property for gifIndicator, **image** property for imgIndicator.

-> The default theme implementation is under `/themes/baseTheme/styles/waitdialog.json` file.
+> The default theme implementation is under `/themes/baseTheme/styles/WaitDialog.json` file.
 DO NOT make changes on this file.

-> To change the themes as you like, simply create `themes/${selectedTheme}/styles/waitdialog.json` with your changed styles.
+> To change the themes as you like, simply create `themes/${selectedTheme}/styles/WaitDialog.json` with your changed styles.
 You can find best practices for theming under [smartface documentations.](https://developer.smartface.io/docs/using-themes-in-apps)

-> To use different variations of indicators you need to change `default` property on `waitdialog.json`. `indicator`, `gifIndicator`, `imgIndicator` options are available.
+> To use different variations of indicators you need to change `default` property on `WaitDialog.json`. `indicator`, `gifIndicator`, `imgIndicator` options are available.

 ## Update
 - Run `npm install` under scripts directory.
 Running `npm update` WILL NOT sync the package with the npm.